- Introduction to R variables, data types and graphical output

 Minimum formation: Basic knowledge in R and Rstudio.
 A tutorial will be provided to be done before the course.

-Directed to: PhD or MSc students in Biology, Evolution, Ecology or related areas, and postdocs and other professionals working in related topics
+PhD or MSc students in Biology, Evolution, Ecology or related areas, and postdocs and other professionals working in related topics

 - Introduction to R syntax and basic commands.
 The aim is that students become familiar with different types of variables and learn how to manipulate variables and perform basic plots.